ursinusgraphics/Modules/_pages/Module12_Hightmap_Levelset/exercise2.md

 ---
 layout: exercise_javascript_heightmap
-permalink: "Module15/Exercise2"
+permalink: "Module12_Implicit/Exercise2"
-title: "CS 476: Computer Graphics - Module 15 Exercise 2"
+title: "CS 476: Computer Graphics - Module 12 Exercise 2"
-excerpt: "CS 476: Computer Graphics - Module 15 Exercise 2"
+excerpt: "CS 476: Computer Graphics - Module 12 Exercise 2"
-canvasasmtid: "104212"
+canvasasmtid: "218025"
 canvaspoints: "1.5"

 info:
   prev: "./Video2"
+  next: "./Video3"
   points: 1.5
   instructions: "Change the function and adjust the isolevel so that the levelset consists of a loop inside of another loop.
 In 3D as a heightmap, a surface where such an isolevel exists is a volcano."
   goals: